vindarel/lisp-journey/content/pythonVSlisp.md

 "moldability" in a whole allows us to refactor code exactly how we want, to build a "Domain Specific Language" to express what we want.

+Now, speaking about refactoring tools, they are better Python side.
+I don't know of a Lisp tool that allows to change all the code-base according to the AST, maybe in a proprietary editor.
+There are utilities to make local transformations, like "extract this expression into a `let` variable at the top of the function", "transform a function to a lambda equivalent" or the contrary, etc.

 # Libraries

 ## Library management